Mantine Window

 Min/Max Size Constraints

 Control the minimum and maximum dimensions during resize operations using minWidth, minHeight, maxWidth, and maxHeight props.
-This prevents the window from becoming too small or too large.
+These support all unit types (pixels, viewport units, percentages) and responsive breakpoint objects.

 import { Window } from '@gfazioli/mantine-window';